ashafahi/inceptionv3-transferLearn-poison/README.md

 # OneShotKillPoisonAttack

-This is a one shot kill attack on transfer learning experiment for the binary classification (dog-vs-fish) that uses inception v3.
+This is a one shot kill attack on transfer learning experiment for the binary classification (dog-vs-fish) that uses inception v3 based on what is described in the [Poison Frogs! paper](https://arxiv.org/abs/1804.00792).

 We should define three terms for this attack:
 a) base instance: the image that the poison looks like in image/input space